 Related Article: The Best Cities for First-Time Homebuyers

 The San Antonio Stock Show and Rodeo is a big deal in the city.
 More than two million visitors flock to the event each year.
 Not interested in livestock?
 You may still want to check out the show.
 First of all, the sheer spectacle can make for a fun day or evening out.
-But also, there are some big name artists who come to give live performances.
+But also, there are some big-name artists who come to give live performances.
 In 2016, performers included Brad Paisley, Toby Keith and Pitbull.

 As much hype as the Alamo gets in San Antonio, it’s not the only historical attraction.
 History lovers can head to Fort Sam Houston, a National Historic Landmark.
 There’s also the San Antonio Missions National Historical Park, Mission Concepcion, the Cathedral of San Fernando and the Spanish Governor’s Palace.
-Oh, and the Mission San Francisco de la Espada, established way back in 1690.
+Oh, and the Mission San Francisco de la Espada, was established way back in 1690.

 Try our free cost of living calculator.

 The McNay Museum in San Antonio was the first modern art museum in the Lone Star State.
 It was named for Marion Koogler McNay, who donated the core of the museum’s collection.
 McNay also donated her home and the surrounding 23 acres, which are now the site of the museum.
-Even if you’re not an art-lover it’s worth visiting to check out the 24-room Spanish Colonial-Revival home.
+Even if you’re not an art lover it’s worth visiting to check out the 24-room Spanish Colonial Revival home.
 The McNay is also a popular wedding venue in San Antonio.

-13. It’s called Military City, USA for a reason.
+13. It’s Called Military City, USA for a Reason

 The city of San Antonio has one of America’s largest populations of active and retired military personnel.
 Every year, tens of thousands graduate from military training in San Antonio, and some stay in the city.
 Joint Base San Antonio is a massive military presence that’s home to the U.S. Army base Fort Sam Houston, the U.S. Air Force’s Randolph Air Force Base and Lackland Air Force Base.
 There’s also a massive Department of Defense medical facility on site.